brenov/xr-cv19-diagnosis/README.md

 The CNN model and its training results are present in [Jupyter Notebook file](resnet-50-2.ipynb).
 In the next step of this wotk, we will perform the fine-tuning of the ResNet-50 model.

+### Noisy image

+The first augmentation technique is the noisy addiction.
+It is basically taking the original image "F" + random noisy.

+### 15-degree rotated image

+Other augmentation is rotating the image.
+It is the original image applied in the rotation equation.

+### Contrast adjustment

+Also, we applied a contrast adjustment. i.e., 128 + C* F - C* 128.
+In this case, 128 because is the mid-value of the image in a [0-255] range.
+The variable F is the original image and C is the contrast level.

+### sharpeness adjustment

+Finally, the sharpness adjustment consists in applying the equation F + C * (F - G).
+In this case, F is the original image, G is the original image F blurred,  the variable C is the input of the adjustment level.

 ## Partial Results